mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

-1. Continue P2 with one domain-neutral stylesheet-shaped mixed-overlap unordered product.
-It must exercise the exact D residual route, spans, slots, recovery and consumer result against an idiomatic accepted-M2 control; no CSS/domain type enters parse-that.
-2. Retire D if any binding residual-overlap state/value/result point is below 10× or the state cap/heap exceeds the declared bound.
-Do not retime the disjoint-only corpus as overlap evidence.
+1. Form one row-complete P2 full-subject disposition from the P1 registry and the banked S7/S8/U/P2-L/shaped/P2-UO evidence.
+Each row must name a kept mechanism, terminal retirement or exact routed hostile assay.
+2. Reconcile cold/hot dispatch, memo policy, allocation/hidden-class/
+   optimizer evidence, public-surface pruning and same-FIRST speculative recovery under overlap.
+Add no validator or registry machinery beyond the smallest hash-bound evidence table.
-3. Reconcile the remaining full-subject P2 cold/hot, memo, allocation and optimizer rows by consumed evidence or terminal retirement.
-Preserve S7 local correctness without treating it as P3, every-subject proof, formation admission or execution credit.
+3. Preserve S7 local correctness without treating it as P3, every-subject proof, formation admission or execution credit.
+Do not reopen retired staged, leaf, balanced-discard or unordered families without new consumed evidence.
-4. Run formation Clean A/B only after the isolated prototype proof is green.
+4. Begin P3 only after every P2 row has an executable disposition.
+Run formation Clean A/B only after the isolated prototype proof is green.
    Production-source freeze and packing remain later execution boundaries.

 `FINAL.md` remains an open gate ledger.
 Tranche B is not closeable.